SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

-In eighth pAsuram – AzhwAr says “His magnificent activities even individually cannot be comprehended by the wisest persons”.
+In the eighth pAsuram – AzhwAr says “His magnificent activities, even individually, cannot be comprehended by the wisest persons”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-Subsequently, AzhwAr says “his divine aspects that were revealed by him to me cannot be easily understood/taught for any one”.
+Subsequently, AzhwAr says “his divine aspects which were revealed by him to me, cannot be easily understood/taught for any one”.

 Highlights from periyavAchchAn piLLai‘s introduction